SamBurgess93/hugsforshrubs/README.md

 <strong>4. <u>Skeleton</u></strong>

-Wireframe mockups were created in a [Figma Workspace](https://www.figma.com/file/2Nn1oK8aWFLJcHwU8yChCI/GamerHUB?node-id=0%3A1 "Link to GamerHUB Figma Workspace") with providing a positive user experience in mind:
+Wireframes and  Mockups were created in a Balsamiq Workspace with providing a positive user experience in mind:

 ## Wireframes
 <details>